theobald-software/kb.theobald-software.github.io/content/_yunio/transaction-pa40.md

 **Tip:** The transaction feature of yunIO offers the same functionalities as the SAP GUI.
 Therefore knowing how to navigate the SAP GUI makes it easier to use the transaction feature.

-### Update Customer Master Data
+### Create a new Employee in SAP

-The following example application uses a yunIO service to register a new employee in SAP.
+The following example application uses a yunIO service to create a new employee in SAP.

 1. Create a new Service with the integration type *Transaction*.
 For more information on creating a service, see [Creating a Service](https://help.theobald-software.com/en/yunio/getting-started#creating-a-service).
 2. In the transaction service enter the transaction PA40 and press **[Start]**.
 A replicated SAP GUI of the transaction PA40 is displayed.